SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 I munch down on the food rather quickly as I am starving.

-We make quick work on the food, but as the dries up, I start to slurp a particularly long noodle.
+We make quick work on the food, but as it dries up, I start to slurp a particularly long noodle.
 I follow it, and it leads me right to Twilight.
 Before I knew it our lips met and we stared into each other's eyes.

 After the accidental kiss, I apologize.
 "I'm sorry, Twilight."